natemc/qicq/README.md

 cout << 2/L2(x+y)/3 << '\n'; // 5
 ```

-This also works for monadic (unary) function objects that inherit qicq::Unary, which includes all the functions in qicq.h:
+This also works for monadic (unary) lambdas defined using the qicq lambda macros as well as function objects that inherit qicq::Unary, which includes all the functions in qicq.h:

 ```
 cout << til/5 << '\n';        // 0 1 2 3 4